 Assumptions matter.
 All models make simplifications.
 The question is, as we have said, what simplifications are appropriate for asking what questions.
 The danger is that the simplifications bias the answers, sometimes in ways that we are not aware of.
-The DSGE model ignored issues that turned out to be key in the 2008 crisis; not surprisingly, the model neither predicted the most important macroeconomic event in the past three-quarters of a century nor provided good guidance as to the appropriate policy responses.
+The DSGE model ignored issues that turned out to be key in the 2008 crisis; not surprisingly, the model neither predicted the most important macroeconomic event in the past threequarters of a century nor provided good guidance as to the appropriate policy responses.
 Given the way the models are structured, they could not have predicted such an event.
-In the run-up to the crisis, monetary authorities focused on inflation rather than on what they should have been focusing on-financial stability; and some of their standard macroeconomics does incorporate insights from one particular variant of financial frictions centring on costly state verification.
+In the run-up to the crisis, monetary authorities focused on inflation rather than on what they should have been focusing on-financial stability; and some of their (especially deregulatory) actions clearly contributed to financial instability.
+The DSGE models provided them (false) assurance that they were doing the right thing.